sheldonhull/sheldonhull.hugo/content/notes/development/kubernetes/kubernetes.md

 ## Troubleshooting

-??? note "Error: ImagePullBackOff"
+{{< admonition type="note" title="Error: ImagePullBackOff" open=false >}}

 Thanks to a [Stack Overflow answer](https://stackoverflow.com/a/64003061/68698) I was pointed to the answer on [pre-pulled-images](https://kubernetes.io/docs/concepts/containers/images/#pre-pulled-images).

 This is a great example of the challenges of abstraction with tools.
 The declared image policies have more impact on the behavior than I originally thought.

 > By default, the kubelet tries to pull each image from the specified registry.
 However, if the imagePullPolicy property of the container is set to IfNotPresent or Never, then a local image is used (preferentially or exclusively, respectively).

 To load an image you can run a command like this: `minikube image load --profile myprofile 'image:latest'`.

+{{< /admonition >}}

 [image-policy]: https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy